2020 U.S. Virgin Islands presidential caucuses

-Although the United States Virgin Islands did not participate in the 2020 presidential election because it is a territory and not a state, it still participated in the U.S. presidential caucuses and primaries.
-Former vice president Joe Biden won the Democratic caucus, held on June 6.
-The Republican caucus, held on March 14 in the form of a territorial convention, voted for incumbent president Donald Trump.
+Although the United States Virgin Islands did not participate in the 2020 presidential election because it is a U.S. territory and not a state, it still participated in the U.S. presidential caucuses and primaries.
+Former vice president Joe Biden won the Democratic caucuses, held on June 6.
+The Republican caucuses, held on March 14 in the form of a territorial convention, voted for incumbent president Donald Trump.

 Democratic caucuses

-The U.S. Virgin Islands Democratic presidential caucuses were held on June 6, 2020 on multiple islands, in the Democratic Party primaries and caucuses for the 2020 presidential election alongside the Guam caucuses on the same day.
-The Virgin Islands caucuses were a closed caucus, with the territory awarding 13 delegates to the 2020 Democratic National Convention, of which 7 were pledged delegates allocated on the basis of the results of the caucuses.
-Former vice president and presumptive nominee Joe Biden overwhelmingly won all delegates with the highest result of the primary cycle of more than 91% of the vote, while the sole other candidate, senator Bernie Sanders, who still competed for delegates, only got 28 out of 550 votes, his lowest result in the primary cycle.
+The U.S. Virgin Islands Democratic presidential caucuses were held on June 6, 2020, a Saturday, on multiple islands, in the Democratic Party primaries and caucuses for the 2020 presidential election alongside the Guam caucus on the same day.
+The Virgin Islands caucuses were a closed caucus, with the territory awarding 13 delegates to the 2020 Democratic National Convention, of which 7 were pledged delegates allocated on the basis of the results of the caucus.
+Former vice president and presumptive nominee Joe Biden overwhelmingly won all delegates with his highest result in the primary cycle of more than 91%, while the sole other candidate, senator Bernie Sanders, who still competed for delegates, only got 28 out of 550 votes, his lowest result in the primary cycle.